The H.E.S.S. transients follow-up system: The H.E.S.S. transients follow-up system in real-world applications

 The localisation uncertainty of \textit{Swift}-BAT-detected GRBs is typically much smaller than the FoV of H.E.S.S.
 Updated information for such alerts hence rarely changes the decision and implementation of H.E.S.S. observations on the timescale of the early GRB afterglow emission and the subsequent follow-up.
 However, alert information of instruments with poorer localisation capabilities are usually issued in a more complex way, which requires the handling of several corner cases.

-\textit{Fermi}-GBM GRB alerts, for instance, are typically issued in a sequence of alerts.
-The sequence can contain several ground position alert updates with changing reconstructed GRB positions.
+\textit{Fermi}-GBM GRB alerts, for example, are typically issued in a sequence of alerts.
+The sequence can contain several {\it ground position} alert updates with changing reconstructed GRB positions.
 A final position estimate notice will not be generated for every GRB detected by the GBM.
-The localisation uncertainty of GBM-detected GRBs is, furthermore, often as large as, or even larger than, the H.E.S.S.
+The localisation uncertainty of GBM-detected GRBs is often as large as, or even larger than, the H.E.S.S.
 FoV.
-The target coordinates may be updated a few times shortly after one another, in some cases even beyond the FoV that H.E.S.S. is currently observing.
+The target coordinates may be updated a few times in quick succession, in some cases even outside the FoV that H.E.S.S. is currently observing.
 A potential counterpart can therefore emerge anywhere in the FoV.
 As described in the individual subsystem sections, the H.E.S.S. follow-up system is well equipped to address these cases of receiving sequences of alerts with updated coordinates.
-Naturally, it is possible, that the same event is detected by the \textit{Swift}-BAT, which would provide a sufficient localisation which resolves all these complications through a higher prioritisation of \textit{Swift} GRB alerts.
+Naturally, it is possible, that the same event is detected by the \textit{Swift}-BAT, which typically provides a smaller localisation uncertainty.
+These complications are mitigated through a higher prioritisation of \textit{Swift} GRB alerts.